3D-Printing-for-Microfluidics/Bonjour_3D_printer_discovery/bonjour_service/README.txt

 bonjour_service broadcasts this devices IP address, hostname, and hardware type as a mDNS device.
-The broadcast type is _http._tcp.local. with a type property of nordinbeacon.
+The broadcast type is _http._tcp.local. with a type property of nordinbeacon2.

 To install: